imindersingh/brit-insurance-web-tests/README.md

 2. The built-in reporting, although very rich in detail, can become very large.
 3. Requires maintenance.
 Constantly evolving framework, which sometimes can result in changes when upgrading versions.

+Overall, I decided to Serenity because of it's flexibility and ability to create tests relatively quickly.

 ### Design

 For the design, I decided:

 1. Not to implement BDD/Cucumber.
 Given the task, this would have added a layer of abstraction which would have been unnecessary.
+However, if the requirement of BDD was there, and if BDD is used the correct way within an organisation, it makes sense to drive tests through plain text.
 2. To use JUnit with the screenplay pattern.
-This allowed me to create readable, user-centric tests pretty quickly.
+This allowed me to create readable, user-centric tests fast.

 #### Screenplay pattern

-1. The framework is structured in a way that focuses on web [components](src/test/java/com/britinsurance/web/components) and [actions](src/test/java/com/britinsurance/web/actions) that can be performed over the traditional page-object model.
+1. The framework is structured in a way that focuses on web [components](src/test/java/com/britinsurance/web/components) and [actions](src/test/java/com/britinsurance/web/actions) that can be performed in the application over the traditional page-object model.
 2. Along with this, the screenplay pattern has the concept of questions, which is a way to inspect the state and retrieve information required.
-3. The Screenplay pattern allows user-focused, end-to-end web tests to be written fluently driven by the concept of actors.
+3. The Screenplay pattern allows user-focused, end-to-end web tests to be written fluently, driven by the concept of actors.

 More information about the screenplay pattern can be found [here](https://serenity-bdd.github.io/docs/screenplay/screenplay_fundamentals).

-## Approach
+## High Level Approach

 1. My approach before creating any tests was to go through the scenarios and understand the journeys.
 Whilst doing this I was able to observe the DOM, components, behaviour on actions and performance to help with the test design.
 2. Once I had an understanding of the journeys and test requirements, I began by creating the components and actions required for the tests.
 3. This was followed by understanding the inputs, expected and actual test results and devising the data required.
-4. In the final step I created the tests using the components and actions along with the test data, and debugged until I saw the tests passing.
+4. In the final step, I created the tests using the components and actions along with the test data, and debugged until I saw the tests passing.
 5. Following the tests, I refactored and cleaned up the tests and classes, and also added some enhancements.

 ## Observations